jgjin/not-quite-an-expert/content/posts/lol_something_matters.md

 In "LOL Something Matters," Engber argues that the studies fueling the post-truth view above exhibit questionable scientific rigor.
 They suffer insufficiently large or representative samples, and the results don't reproduce.
 One such study, co-authored by Dr. Carolyn Yoon (who you should recognize), investigated how students responded to a CDC poster of facts and myths regarding the flu vaccine.
 Engber details multiple attempts to reproduce the findings failed, and that a larger study by Wood and Porter of over 10,000 subjects did not find the backfiring effect.
 # IV: Me
-So here we have the message that debunking can backfire, which I internalized for many months.
-And now we've added a debunking to that message about debunking.
+So here we lie, by coincidence or providence.
+For many months, I internalized the message that debunking can backfire.
+And now we've added a debunking to that message.
 Will that debunking debunking debunking backfire?